expertanalytics/cvcreator/README.rst

 =========================

 To include projects/publications use the flag ``--publications``/``--projects``.
-Can either be called with specific tags:
+These flags must be followed by specific tags present in the ``.toml`` content file:

 .. code:: sh

-  cv create example.yaml --projects "A1,foo,whatever"
+  cv create example.yaml --projects "A1,A2"

-The tags are defined in the ``.toml`` content file.
+  cv create example.yaml --publications "P1,P2"

 The projects/publications will be added in selected order.
-Use a colon ``:`` to include all entries.
+Alternatively, use a colon ``:`` to include all entries.

 .. code:: sh

   cv create example.yaml --publications :

 .. note::